Pakistani Taliban claim responsibility for Navy dockyard attack

-DERA ISMAIL KHAN Pakistan The Pakistani Taliban claimed responsibility on Tuesday for an attack last week on a naval dockyard in the country's south, in which at least one official was killed.
+DERA ISMAIL KHAN, Pakistan, Sept 9 The Pakistani Taliban claimed responsibility on Tuesday for an attack last week on a naval dockyard in the country's south, in which at least one official was killed.

 The attack came against the backdrop of a full-scale operation launched by Pakistan's military against Taliban militants in the lawless region of North Waziristan after a deadly June attack on the airport in the city of Karachi.